nudgebg/egvinsulin/docs/data_sets/LOOP.md

 ## Open questions
- - Do we need to consider basal type and suppressed values?

  - How to treat basal durations and how to fill basal gaps?
    - Do basal rates remain active until the next event is reported?
    - Are reported basal rates the absolute basal rate or the deviation from standard basal?